Max Fried improves to 6-0 as Braves beat Red Sox 6-3

 TRAINER’S ROOM

 Braves: OF Ronald Acuña Jr. was out of the lineup with tightness in his right hamstring that forced him out of Sunday’s victory.
-Manager Brian Snitker didn’t have an update before the game on how much time he could miss. … Snitker said LHP Cole Hamels, the team’s big offseason pickup who hasn’t pitched yet this season due to triceps tendinitis, has been “throwing bullpens” and the next step was “live BP.”
+Snitker didn’t have an update before the game on how much time he could miss. … Snitker said LHP Cole Hamels, the team’s big offseason pickup who hasn’t pitched yet this season due to triceps tendinitis, has been “throwing bullpens” and the next step was “live BP.”

 Red Sox: Placed LHP Darwinzon Hernandez on the 10-day injured list with a sprained left AC joint. … DH J.D.
 Martinez was out of the lineup after getting hit on the left hand by a fastball in the previous game.
 X-rays taken after Sunday’s game were negative.